 Two powerful trends will shape the future of healthcare: increasing care demand and growing workforce shortage.
 By 2030, the worldwide population of people over 65 will double (He et al. 2016).
 At the same time as demand continues to grow, hospitals are struggling with understaffing.
 The result is a wide and growing gap between supply and demand, increasing by 14% every year (NHS 2017).
 The most effective strategy to meet this challenge is to increase workforce productivity within the healthcare sector.
 How can we do that?
 In our view, it can be done using three levers: Eliminating waste, reducing necessary activities without value, and ensuring individual growth.
 Additionally, supplementing the workforce can help to close the workforce gap.
 Let’s go a little bit deeper into these three levers:

-- Eliminate waste: Worldwide, between can be classified as “wasteful”.
+- Eliminate waste: Worldwide, between 30% and 50% of healthcare activities can be classified as “wasteful”.
 This includes the unnecessary duplication of tests, overly complicated bureaucratic procedures, and overtreatment, among many examples.
 To eliminate waste, it is necessary to identify errors and eliminate them, analyse operations and stop unnecessary activities and simplify and streamline to master complexity.
 One solution can be the use of digital tools to enter the field of intelligent imaging.
 MyExam Companion, for instance, turns data into built–in expertise to guide users through procedures and helps to generate consistent results.